Questions that have been asked

 Please dress as comfortable as possible.
 Tracksuit pants or thick leggings are great.
 I would also suggest wearing loose tops.
 You may also find it less restricting without jewelry or watches.
 I also provide warm blankets for use during the relaxation or meditation section of a class.

 Yes!
 Hatha style yoga is a very appropriate form of prenatal yoga (post 13 weeks or end of 1st trimester) as most classes are slower and more gentle than a typical “Vinyasa” or “Bikram” style class.
 It is always recommended to seek the advice of your medical practitioner before embarking on any new form of exercise.
+We consider all our students and will always make sure that it is safe for you to continue the class, in a situation where our other style yoga practices like Yin & Restorative Yoga and our Reaiki Treatment sessions put to much strain on your body.

 There is no competition in yoga and you are only ever expected to do what feels right for you.
 If we do a pose that you feel you are not ready to do, then you are welcome to sit and watch.
 Most of my classes move at a slower pace which not only invites self reflection but the opportunity to deepen your yoga practice.
 I may from time to time introduce the Sanskrit name for a pose but for the most part I give all pose names and instructions in English so everyone can follow along.
+We consider all types of students and the intensity that they can do yoga, all our other yoga styles like Yin & Restorative Yoga, and Reiki Treatment session are all perofmred at a level where all our students are considered and can easily follow.

 No, yoga is the use of poses and breathing to create health and mindfulness.
 Yoga embraces inherent unity and all forms of spirituality.
 Whilst it may have its roots in ancient India, yoga is practiced and enjoyed throughout the world by millions of people regardless of their religious beliefs or spiritual framework.
 I teach students from a variety of religious backgrounds and I am respectful to their personal spiritual journey.